theharisshah/scaffolding/README.md

 **For Service Class**

-`php artisan make:serviceController -m "ModelClass" `
+`php artisan make:service -m "ModelClass" `

 * Model class will be generated automatically if it don't exist.